Copyright © IJCMAS ICMAUA.

 WHAT IS TRANJITSU?

-Quoc L. Tran
+By Quoc L. Tran

-© Quoc L. Tran.
+L. Tran.
 All rights reserved.

-Tranjitsu is a personal fighting
+Tranjitsu is a personal fighting art founded by

-art founded by Master Quoc L. Tran.
-It is
+Master Quoc L. Tran.

-a modern style of self defense.
+It is a modern style of self defense.

-Tranjitsu practice anything that works to survive in real life combat
+Tranjitsu practice anything that works to

-Tranjitsu deals with both armed
+Tranjitsu deals with both armed and unarmed

-and unarmed attackers.
-60 percents of
+attackers.
+60 percents of this style are

-on standing combat such as kicks, strikes, disarming techniques, etc. Tranjitsu techniques are simple and effective
+combat such as kicks, strikes, disarming techniques, etc. Tranjitsu

-and continue to evolve.
+techniques are simple and effective and continue to evolve.

-advanced practitioners only.
-It is for
+However, this style is for advanced practitioners only.
+It is for those who already trained in other

-those who already trained in other martial arts styles/systems for at least 3
+martial arts styles/systems for at least 3 to 4 years or has attained the rank

-to 4 years or has attained the rank of 1st Degree Black Belt or higher.
-In training this style, it is assumed that
+of 1st Degree Black Belt or higher.
+In

-the practitioners already know how kick, punch, block, etc. so that they don’t
+kick, punch, block, etc. so that they don’t have to waste their time learning

-have to waste their time learning the basic when practice this style.
+the basic when practice this style.

 The ranking system of Tranjitsu is